aminsaedi/killedbyisrael/content/en/memorials/ali-asghar-pazooki.md

   - "/images/memorials/ali-asghar-pazooki-1.png"
 ---

-Ali Asghar Pazooki, was a self-made and reputable salesman.
+Ali Asghar Pazooki was a self-made and reputable salesman.
 When Israel attacked Tehran, he deliberately decided to stay in his hometown.
 He was #KilledByIsrael in a “symbolic” attack on Evin Prison's judicial complex, while following on a friend's legal case.
 Iran honors him.